 Heart and lung problems

-Children who have pectus excavatum also tend to have a hunched-forward posture, with flared ribs and shoulder blades.
-Many are so self-conscious about their appearance that they avoid activities, such as swimming, where the indentation in their chests is more difficult to camouflage with clothing.PreviousNext
+Many people who have pectus excavatum will also tend to have a hunched-forward posture, with flared ribs and shoulder blades.
+Many are so self-conscious about their appearance that they avoid activities, such as swimming, that make the indentation in their chests more difficult to camouflage behind clothing.PreviousNext

 - Chest X-ray.
 This test can visualize the dip in the breastbone and often shows the heart being displaced into the left side of the chest.
 X-rays are painless and take only a few minutes to complete.